maxastana/Microsoft-Terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

   this tab.
     - **TODO: FOR DISCUSSION**: Should this disable the tab's "broadcastToAllPanes" setting?
 Or should it leave that alone?
-* `"scope": "none"`: Set the global setting to false, the tab's setting to false, and clear the set of panes being broadcasted to for this tab.
+* `"disableBroadcastInput"`: Set the global setting to false, the tab's setting to false, and clear the set of panes being broadcasted to for this tab.

 #### Pros
 * This is exactly how iTerm2 does it, so there's prior art.